harrisonmalone/db-optimization-ft/README.md

 # Eager Loading

-Implementation of eager loading and what N + 1 is.
+Implementation of eager loading.

-Also some discussion around optimizing database queries.
+Also some discussion around what N + 1 is and using the bullet gem.